Application Sandboxing

 I need to switch to Wayland to mitigate the X11 vulnerability, as the sandboxing solutions did not pan out as expected

-I need to run flatpak update
+I need to run

-instead of flatpak update -y
+instead offlatpak update -y

-While downloading a new Flatpak or Snappy app, I need to be cognizant of what permissions I allow it to have
+to make sure I do not override any past permissionsWhile downloading a new Flatpak or Snappy app, I need to be cognizant of what permissions I allow it to have

 Firejail and Bubblewrap (and even Bubblejail) need a lot of maintenance to create profiles.
 Doing this for every single application using these tools is not ideal